uk000/goto/README.md

 # <a name="uris"></a>
 ## > URIs
 This feature allows responding with custom status code and delays for specific URIs, and tracking request counts for calls made to specific URIs (ignoring query parameters).
+URIs can be specified with `*` suffix to match all request URIs carrying the given URI as a prefix.
 Note: To configure server to respond with custom/random response payloads for specific URIs, see [`Response Payload`](#server-response-payload) feature.

 #### APIs